 Ah, chocolate.
 The Aztecs may have been the first on record to make the connection between the cocoa bean and sexual desire: the emperor Montezuma supposedly consumed the bean in excessive amounts to fuel his romantic liaisons.
 True, he may not have enjoyed Black Bean Chocolate Brownies, but if someone had offered them to him, he surely would.

 There aren’t really many ways you can go wrong with chocolate.
 As you know, it’s an aphrodisiac of legendary repute–just ask Montezuma.
 (Want to learn more?
 Check out all the aphrodisiac properties of chocolate.)

 However, there are always ways to make it more right.
 I took your typical recipe for brownies and gave it a little healthier makeover by taking out that pesky flour and using nutrient-dense black beans.
 The result is a moist, delicious batch of Black Bean Chocolate Brownies.
 And not only is this recipe naturally gluten-free, but it’s also incredibly easy since, instead of measuring flour, you just open a can of beans.

-Black beans are not only high in fiber and a source of folate and potassium–both important to your sexual health, they are great for your waistline.
+Black beans are not only high in fiber and a source of folate and potassium – both important to your sexual health, but they are also great for your waistline.
 That’s because they digest slowly in your body, keeping you feeling fuller longer.
-And they’re low in sugar, which prevents the insulin in your blood stream from spiking and making you hungry.
+And they’re low in sugar, which prevents the insulin in your bloodstream from spiking and making you hungry.
 They’re kind of a perfect food.
 And mix them with chocolate and then add more chocolate?
 Get outta here.

 - 2 cups cooked black beans (or 1 can rinsed and drained)